shresth-keshari/Web-Development-LS-24/Week 1/README.md

  - **Next learn [Version Control](./Version_Control.md)**

-   It will help you working with your files on local as well as remote repositery.
+   It will help you working with your files on local as well as remote repository.

  - **Next follow [React Installation](./REACT_Installation.md)**